elos/documentation/guide/2 - Data Model.md

 Data Model
 ----------

-The Elos Data Model (EDM) is the underlying system defining all object models in the elos universe.
-It describes the fundamental building blocks of the elos core ontology, and even - as we will see - provides the building blocks for dynamic ontologies built on top of elos.
+The Metis Data Model (MDM) is a theoretical framework for defining a system of data records and their relationships.
+It can describe the fundamental building blocks of the elos core ontology, and even - as we will see - provides the building blocks for dynamic ontologies built on top of elos.

 ### The Pardigm of Set Theory

-It is easiest to think about elos data records as you would imagine algebraic objects.
+It is easiest to think about metis data records as you would imagine algebraic objects.
 Much like in mathematics, we will define these objects and their formal properties and behaviors axiomatically.
 We will use the lexicon of [set theory](../theory/1 - sets.md) to talk about their relationships.

-The universal set while discussing the EDM is the set of all data records, *R*.
+The universal set while discussing the MDM is the set of all data records, *R*.
 But we must now make our first distinction, that between the archtype of a record and instances of that record.
 You can imagine the object-oriented equivalents of a class and instance respectively.
-We will state axioms about record archetypes, which we will henceforth refer to as models, but we will generally state theorems about our universe of records.
-We call these theorems because they are implications of our axioms.
+We will state axioms about record archetypes, which we will henceforth refer to as models, but we will generally state theorems about our universe of record instances.
+We use the terminology "theorems" because these statements are implications of our axioms.

 The second distinction to be made is between different types of models.
 Intuitively, and formally, there is a difference between the data record which represents a task and that which represents the task list.
-Data records often break into discrete structures much as you define them as you implemented them in a programming language.
+Data records often break into discrete structures much as you define them and implemented them in a programming language.

-We refer to the different types of models by their _kind_, which we make a formal construct in the EDM.
+We refer to the different types of models by their _kind_, which we make a formal construct in the MDM.

 #### Primitives vs. Structures